Billionaire Profile

 Early Life and Education

 Mortimer Benjamin Zuckerman was born on June 4, 1937, in Montreal, Quebec, Canada.
-His parents were Jewish immigrants who owned a tobacco and candy store.
-He attended McGill University at 16, earning a B.A. in 1957 and a B.C.L. in 1961.
-He then pursued an MBA at the Wharton School of the University of Pennsylvania, earning it with distinction, and an LL.M. from Harvard University.
+He came from a Jewish immigrant family, with his father running a tobacco and candy shop.
+Zuckerman's early education included Adath Israel School and Strathcona Academy.
+He entered McGill University at 16, graduating with a B.A. in 1957 and a B.C.L. in 1961.
+He pursued further education at the Wharton School of the University of Pennsylvania, earning an MBA with distinction, and received an LL.M. from Harvard Law School in 1962.

 Rise to Success